 The Gateway Experience Audio

-Ge Wave I Discovery 2019 I actually purchased the entire Gateway series on hemisync.com.
+GE Wave I Discovery 2019 I actually purchased the entire Gateway series on hemisync.com.
 The Gateway audios are the audios that were used to train the CIA to astral project/remote view.
 If you are interested in these audios, click the button below to learn more.
 Totally worth it, though they may not work for everyone.
 If you do all of the tapes in order and are consistent with your practice, you should be in the astral realm in no time at all.

 **This is an affiliate link.
 I get a small commission if you use my link to make the purchase of this product.
 These cost nothing to you, but help me to keep going.**